OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 not adjacent to any other vertex and thus has no elements on its linked list), and each edge must appear on one of the lists.
 Thus, the cost is :math:`\Theta(|\mathbf{V}| + |\mathbf{E}|)`.

+Sometimes we want to store weights or distances with each each edge, such as in Figure :num:`Figure #GraphTerms` (c).
+This is easy with the adjacency matrix, where we will just store values for the weights in the matrix.
+In Figures :num:`Figure #Directed` and :num:`Figure #Undirected` we store a value of "1" at each position just to show that the edge exists.
+That could have been done using a single bit, but since bit manipulation is typically complicated in most programming languages, an implementation might store a byte or an integer at each matrix position.
+For a weighted graph, we would need to store at each position in the matrix enough space to represent the weight, which might typically be an integer.

+The adjacency list needs to explicitly store a weight with each edge.
+In the adjacency list shown below, each linked list node is shown storing two values.
+The first is the index for the neighbor at the end of the associated edge.
+The second is the value for the weight.
+As with the adjacency matrix, this value requires space to represent, typically an integer.

+.. inlineav:: GweightedCON dgm
+   :output: show

 Which graph representation is more space efficient depends on the number of edges in the graph.